Nest Cams now know what a door looks like and can monitor them automatically

 HTC has another tough quarter, with revenue down 13% YOY, but smaller losses

-Nest is shipping a new build of the Nest app this morning, and with it comes a few new tricks.
+Nest is shipping a new build of the Nest app this morning, and it comes with a few new tricks.

 Most notably, they’re bubbling up some more computer vision smarts.
 With this update, Nest Aware (the company’s paid service that starts at $10 a month and lets you record footage instead of just streaming it live) will try to automatically detect doors within its view and suggest those regions as “Activity Zones” that can have special notifications tied to them — alerts like “There was motion at your living room door” as opposed to just “There was motion in your living room”.